datasanchali/Marketing_Analytics/README.md

-# Ad Campaign Effectiveness Report
+# Ad Campaign Effectiveness | ROI | Temporal Analysis

 Welcome!
 This project analyzes how effective a Marketing AD campaign was — helping us understand whether ADs are really driving conversions and when your audience is most engaged.